Integralist/Fresh-Install/README.md

 `ln -s ~/Google\ Drive/Dropbox/Fresh\ Install/Shell/.weechat ~/.weechat`

-Rather than export a $PATH you *could* (not that I'd recommend it) also edit the file directly: `vim /private/etc/paths`
+Note: rather than export a $PATH you *could* (not that I'd recommend it) also edit the file directly: `vim /private/etc/paths`

-## Shell Font

-We need to make sure the font `Droid+Sans+Mono+for+Powerline.otf` is installed and also the terminal theme (see below is updated to use that font)

 ## Shell Theme

-Use the Tomorrow Night Bright theme which you can find in the `shell` folder.
+Use one of the themes inside the `Shell/themes` folder.

 Just double click to install (don't forget to open up the terminal preferences and make sure it's the default theme and to increase the font size).

+## Shell Font

+We need to make sure one of the fonts in the `Shell/fonts` folder is installed and set within the terminal preferences for the terminal theme

 ## VIM, TMUX and VUNDLE